Vermiculated screech owl

-The vermiculated screech owl (Megascops vermiculatus), is a species of owl in the family Strigidae.
+The vermiculated screech owl (Megascops guatemalae vermiculatus), is a subspecies of Middle American screech owl, or possibly separate species of owl in the family Strigidae.
 It is found in Costa Rica, Nicaragua, and Panama.

 Taxonomy and systematics

-The taxonomy of the vermiculated screech owl is somewhat unsettled.
-The International Ornithological Committee (IOC) recognizes it as a distinct monotypic species.
-However, the North American Classification Committee of the American Ornithological Society (AOS/NACC)) and the Clements taxonomy treat it as a subspecies of the Middle American screech owl (M. guatemalae).
+The taxonomy of the vermiculated screech owl is unsettled.
+The North American Classification Committee of the American Ornithological Society (AOS/NACC), the International Ornithological Committee (IOC), and the Clements taxonomy treat it as a subspecies of the Middle American screech owl (M. guatemalae).
+BirdLife International's Handbook of the Birds of the World treats it as a separate species.

 What is now the foothill screech owl (M. roraimae) was once considered a subspecies of the vermiculated screech owl.

 Description

 The vermiculated screech owl is 20 to 23 cm long and weighs 91 to 128 g.
 It is dimorphic, with one morph brown and the other overall rufous.
 Unlike most other owls of the same genus, it has feathered feet.
 The brown morph has a light brown facial disc with a thin dark border, indistinct pale brows over yellow eyes, and short dark "ear" tufts.
 Its crown and upperparts range from grayish brown to buffy brown with fine uniform vermiculations.
 The underparts are whitish with dense fine brown and black vermiculation.
 The beak is gray-green.
 The rufous morph is bright rufous on its head and upperparts.